superRaytin/xss-filter/README.md

 [中文](https://github.com/superRaytin/xssFilter/blob/master/README-CN.md)

 # XSSFilter
-XSSFilter is an XSS(Cross-Site Script) code filter for Javascript and Node.js.
+XSSFilter is an XSS(Cross-Site Script) filter for Javascript and Node.js.
 It also work with Sea.js, Require.js. easy to use.

 Testing HTML：